 Here are a few suggestions to keep in mind when evaluating front-office requirements.

-Most insurance software providers offer some form of a quote and bind functionality.
+Most insurance software providers offer some form of quote and bind functionality.
 Some providers may have just the quoting automation without the ability to bind.
-Others may have a good new business sales flow, but completely lack the ability to make mid-term changes.
-On the other hand, some software may provide renewal reminders, but is unable to cater to a different set of rates for renewed business.
+Other insurance software providers may have a good new business sales flow, but completely lack the ability to make mid-term changes.
+On the other hand, some insurance software may provide renewal reminders, but is unable to cater to a different set of rates for renewed business.

 Naturally, everything comes down to your business context.
-If only one policy in a thousand changed mid-term, maybe MTA and endorsement functionality is not so critical for you.
-Try to think on the full cycle: how does the software help you in simplifying the submission process from quote to bind to renewal.
+If only one policy in a thousand is changed mid-term, maybe MTA and endorsement functionality is not so critical for you.
+Try to think of the full cycle: how does the insurance software help you in simplifying the submission process from quote to bind to renewal.